Executive Summary

 Companies surviving independently all share a common trait: a platform strategy deeply embedded in workflows that creates high switching costs.

 4.1.
-MOSTLY AI -- Redefining Survival Strategy Through Open Source
+MOSTLY AI — Redefining Survival Through Open Source

-In February 2025, MOSTLY AI released the "industry's first enterprise-grade open-source synthetic data toolkit" under the Apache v2 license, executing a strategic pivot.
-Their core TabularARGN model achieves 1-2 orders of magnitude higher efficiency than comparable models, generating millions of synthetic records in minutes even on CPU environments.
+In February 2025, MOSTLY AI released the "industry's first enterprise-grade open-source synthetic data toolkit" under Apache v2, executing a strategic pivot.

 | Item | Details |